Laura Fuentes

 Paleo Biscuit Ingredients

 Paleo biscuit ingredients are a little different than traditional flour ingredients.
-For this recipe you’ll need:
+The measurements are in the recipe card, but first, check what you’ll need for this recipe:

 Top with: Chia Seed Jam